 In 2022, Oriola received recognition for its environmental work by achieving CDP’s best leadership level with score A- (B in 2021, on a scale of A-D).
 Oriola's scoring exceeded average scoring in the company's benchmark group.
 Oriola has been reporting Climate Disclosure Project’s (CDP) climate change programme annually since 2017.
 CDP is a non-profit organisation that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.

-In 2021, Oriola achieved the silver medal in the EcoVadis Sustainability rating.
+In 2023, Oriola achieved the gold medal in the EcoVadis Sustainability rating.
 EcoVadis assesses companies’ sustainability performance in the areas of environment, labour and human rights, ethics, and sustainable procurement.
-Oriola’s rating placed it among the top 15% performing companies worldwide.
+Oriola’s rating placed it among the top 5% performing companies worldwide.

 ESG risk management

 Oriola assesses ESG risks (environment, social and governance) as part of the group risk management process.
 The most significant sustainability risks are identified and assessed as a part of the annual risk management process facilitated by Oriola’s risk management team.
 The risk management team monitors the level of risks and ensures that the risks are mitigated appropriately by Oriola’s businesses and shared functions.

 Transition risks related to climate change, such as changes in fossil fuel pricing or stricter environmental regulation causing increased operational expenses, are identified in the process.
 Risks are closely monitored and mitigated by open discussion with customers and partners as well as with decision makers.
 Risks related to anti-bribery and corruption as well as information security are recognised in the process.
 People related risks such as human rights violations in own operations and/or supply chain as well as health and safety risks are highlighted, and mitigation activities assessed along with the Code of Conduct process.
 Other sustainability risks include information security risks related to cyber-attack, which Oriola mitigates through security trainings and implementation of data protection tools.